PrestaShop/prestashop.github.io/news/_posts/2016-03-21-call-for-user-testing-volunteers.md

 <iframe width="796" height="448" src="https://www.youtube.com/embed/WvVAUCCKMXw" frameborder="0" allowfullscreen></iframe>

 Do you feel up to that (easy) challenge?
-[Give us your details in this form](https://docs.google.com/forms/d/1EAxGo97M2zDSk4DO49873I6eCVWxLU5i76ZKuuvEbyE/viewform), and you might be part of the next testing session!
+Give us your details in this form, and you might be part of the next testing session!

+<iframe src="https://docs.google.com/forms/d/1EAxGo97M2zDSk4DO49873I6eCVWxLU5i76ZKuuvEbyE/viewform?embedded=true#responses" width="760" height="700" frameborder="0" marginheight="0" marginwidth="0">Loading in progress...</iframe>

 Thank you for contributing!